jeffz-silva/DDtank-Decompress/README.md

 # DDtank-Ba-Decompress
- tool to decrypt files of updated version of DDtank game, you can use it for .ba files (languages.png file.xml)
+ tool to decompress files of updated version  (13.x+) of DDtank game, you can use it for .ba files (languages.png file.xml)